madickinson/Books-Read/Reading-List.md

 - Kaufman, Hanshi Steve. *Martial Artist’s Book of Five Rings* by Hanshi Steve Kaufman (1994) Paperback.
 Tuttle Publishing, 1600.
 Print.

-- All The Kremlins Men

-- Anatomy of a Soldier
+- Zygar, Mikhail. *All the Kremlin’s Men: Inside the Court of Vladimir Putin.* S.l.: PublicAffairs, 2016.
+Print.

+- *Anatomy of a Soldier.* Export - Airside ed edition.
+Place of publication not identified: Faber & Faber Fiction, 2016.
+Print.

-- The Secret Language of Churches & Cathedrals: Decoding the Sacred Symbolism of Christianity's Holy Buildings
+- Stemp, Richard. *The Secret Language of Churches & Cathedrals: Decoding the Sacred Symbolism of Christianity’s Holy Buildings.* London, U.K.; New York, NY: Duncan Baird, 2010.
+Print.

+- Klein, Gary. *Sources of Power: How People Make Decisions.* Revised ed. edition.
+The MIT Press, 1999.
+Print.

+- Ph.D, Gary Klein. *Intuition at Work: Why Developing Your Gut Instincts Will Make You Better at What You Do.* 1 edition.
+New York: Doubleday Business, 2002.
+Print.

 ##Fiction

-- Don Quixote
+- Cervantes, Miguel de. *Don Quixote (illustrated & Annotated)* - The Unabridged Classic Ormsby Translation Fully Illustrated by Gustave Doré.
+Trans.
+John Ormsby. e-artnow Editions, 2013.
+Print.